-The Pijilí Project has never been explored with modern exploration techniques, such as geophysics, nor has there been any systematic geological mapping, geochemical sampling, trenching and/or drilling undertaken.
-Small-scale, legally permitted artisanal mining operations adjacent to the property are following precious metal-bearing structures via several small open pits and underground tunnels.
+Prior to 2018, the Pijilí project had never been explored with modern exploration techniques, such as geophysics, nor has there been any systematic geological mapping, geochemical sampling, trenching and/or drilling undertaken.
+Small-scale, legally permitted artisanal mining operations adjacent to the property followed precious metal-bearing structures via several small open pits and underground tunnels.
 These neighbouring concessions have since been acquired and incorporated in the Pijilí project.
 It is also important to note the presence of secondary copper mineralization that is visible along the walls of the small open pits.
-Salazar staff have noted copper sulphide-bearing (chalcopyrite) veins in a valley bottom at the confluence of major creeks that also require additional follow-up.
+Adventus and Salazar staff have noted copper sulphide-bearing (chalcopyrite) veins in a valley bottom at the confluence of major creeks that also require additional follow-up.

-- Legal artisanal miners following precious metal-bearing structures via small adjacent open pits
+- Legal artisanal miners followed precious metal-bearing structures via small adjacent open pits

-- Large MMT airborne survey completed in 2019 resulting in numerous copper porphyry targets
+- Large MMT airborne survey completed in 2019 resulting in numerous copper-gold-molybdenum porphyry targets

-- Target generation work is ongoing in advance of an initial drill program to commence in July 2020
+- Target generation work is ongoing, with an initial drill program to commence in July 2020